thoughtspot/cs_tools/docs/cs-tools/rtql/README.md

 === "rtql --help"
     ```console
     (.cs_tools) C:\work\thoughtspot\cs_tools>cs_tools tools rtql --help
     Usage: cs_tools tools rtql [--version, --help] <command>

       Enable querying the ThoughtSpot TQL CLI from a remote machine.

       TQL is the ThoughtSpot language for entering SQL commands.
-You can use TQL to
-      view and modify schemas and data in tables.
+You can use TQL to view and modify schemas and data in tables.

       For further information on TQL, please refer to:
         https://docs.thoughtspot.com/latest/reference/sql-cli-commands.html
         https://docs.thoughtspot.com/latest/reference/tql-service-api-ref.html

     Options:
       --version               Show the version and exit.
-      -h, --help  Show this message and exit.
+      -h, --help, --helpfull  Show this message and exit.

     Commands:
       command      Run a single TQL command on a remote server.